 (4) Leak tests are required for sealed radioactive sources that are greater than 3.7 MBq (100 microcuries) for beta and gamma emitting sources and greater than 370 KBq (10 microcuries) for sources designed to emit alpha particles.

-(5) Tests for leakage or contamination shall be performed by persons specifically authorized by the department, an agreement state, a licensing state, or the United States Nuclear Regulatory Commission to perform such services.
+(5) Tests for leakage or contamination shall be performed by persons specifically authorized by the department, an agreement state, or the NRC to perform such services.

 [Statutory Authority: RCW 70.98.050